 Technology is always pushing the boundaries of what e-commerce can accomplish, from digital transformation and Software-as-a-Service (SaaS) to virtual reality and artificial intelligence.
 AI implementation has the ability to affect a wide range of business processes within your firm.
 At the same time, almost every industry, sector, and business has witnessed the power of cloud computing.
 Cloud computing offers various benefits for e-commerce businesses as well, including harmonizing supply chain and payment systems for various geographies to help businesses reach and serve a large number of customers.

-Furthermore, the growing use of AI and cloud in retailing is assisting the sector in aligning its offers with customers’ expectations for more customized products and services in the digital era.
+Furthermore, the growing use of AI in retail and cloud in retail is assisting the sector in aligning its offers with customers’ expectations for more customized products and services in the digital era.
 Indeed, according to a recent Business Insider study, up to 85% of consumer contacts may be handled without the intervention of a human by 2021.

-Many e-commerce companies are already using artificial intelligence to better understand their consumers, create new leads, and deliver a better customer experience.
+Many e-commerce companies are already using AI in ecommerce to better understand their consumers, create new leads, and deliver a better customer experience.
+The use of AI in retail has revolutionized customer interactions and operational efficiency.

 E-commerce business landscape in North America